-□ Ask the participant why he or she has not been cooperating and then fully explore the responses.
+Ask the participant why he or she has not been cooperating and then fully explore the responses.
 For example, if the participant says, "I have been busy," the FEP should follow up with probing questions.
 The FEP should continue to question until there is reasonable certainty that the participant has offered all possible reasons for not cooperating.
+Provide the participant with information on how to cooperate with program requirements and the consequences for ongoing

-- Provide the participant with information on how to cooperate with program requirements and the consequences for ongoing noncooperation. - $\Box$ Conduct home visits. - Review the history of the case, including the WWP Informal Assessment results and any formal assessments, to determine if any issues were identified early on in the participant's connection with W-2 that may still be a factor affecting cooperation. - □ Complete the WWP Informal Assessment again.
-(See 5.2.3) - Review the Employability Plan to ensure that activities assigned are appropriate.
+Conduct home visits.
+Review the history of the case, including the WWP Informal Assessment results and any formal assessments, to determine if any issues were identified early on in the participant's connection with W-2 that may still be a factor affecting cooperation.
+Complete the WWP Informal Assessment again.
+(See 5.2.3) Review the Employability Plan to ensure that activities assigned are appropriate.
 Appropriate activities may include, but not be limited to, education, training, work, treatment, counseling, etc. These activities must be individually designed and based on the participant's strengths, needs, abilities, family circumstances and identified barriers and disabilities.
-Activities must be designed to assist the participant overcome barriers to employment and provide the skills needed to secure and maintain full-time employment. - Talk with worksite supervisors and other individuals the participant may be working with such as a child welfare worker or other social service providers. - 2.
-Take steps to address the barriers that may have caused the noncooperation.
+Activities must be designed to assist the participant overcome barriers to employment and provide the skills needed to secure and maintain full-time employment.
+Talk with worksite supervisors and other individuals the participant may be working with such as a child welfare worker or other social service providers.
+2. Take e steps to address the barriers that may have caused the noncooperation.
+Examples: Refer the participant to supportive services that are appropriate for assisting with overcoming barriers and work towards finding and maintaining employment.
+Refer the participant for formal assessments in order to identify necessary accommodations.
+Identify and assign appropriate activities.
+3. Арр ly payment reductions if appropriate prior to determining ineligibility. e.g., ough payment reductions are not necessary prior to all case closures, failing to verify information, it is required prior to closing a case for cooperation with job search.